 Acquisition of Adjacent Real Estate

 In order to consolidate operations from Plant No. 2 into Plant No. 1, it was necessary to expand the main brewery site and accommodate new and more functional buildings.
-This required the acquisition of a major parcel, previously used as an ice cream factory, and ultimately some other parcels, shown below.
+This required the acquisition of a major parcel, previously owned by another entity and used as an ice cream factory, and ultimately some other parcels, shown below.

 c.
 1955.
 The aerial photo on the left and site plan on the right display the Bavarian Brewery before the construction of a warehouse in 1957.
 Please click the images to enlarge.